Renting a Car in Thailand: What You Need to Know

 There are several things to pay attention to while walking around the car and checking for obvious signs of damage.

-If you happen to notice scratches, dents, or other signs or damage, point them out to the member of staff and make sure the staff notes it.
+If you happen to notice scratches, dents, or other signs or damage, take pictures and point them out to the member of staff and make sure the staff notes it.

 You and the company should keep a signed record to prevent being charged for this damage when you return the vehicle.